adamszymanowski/linux_plus_XK0-004/CBT_Nuggets_Linux+.md

   * basically a one .tar file renamed to .ova

 ## 28. Understanding Virtual Machine Networking
-- Networks - virtualized, but still acts like real
+- virtual networking - virtualized, but still acts like real
   * bridged
     - shares connection with the host
-    - on the same network with the host
+    - on the same network as the host
   * NAT
-    - just like connection in your home
+    - like private network through router (just like connection in your home)
     - host acts like a router
   * local/private/host-only
+    - VMs connected between themselves
     - not connected at all to external network
     - isolated network
     - *ALTHOUGH* one of the VMs can have two (different) network connections, it's called